Section of destroyed shuttle Challenger found on ocean floor

 NASA’s Kennedy Space Center announced the discovery Thursday.

-“Upon first hearing about it, it brings you right back to 1986,” said Michael Ciannilli, a NASA manager in charge of the remains of both lost shuttles, Challenger and Columbia.
+“Of course, the emotions come back, right?” said Michael Ciannilli, a NASA manager who confirmed the remnant’s authenticity.
+When he saw the underwater video footage, “My heart skipped a beat, I must say, and it brought me right back to 1986 … and what we all went through as a nation.”

-In a NASA interview, he said it’s one of the biggest pieces of Challenger ever found in the decades since the accident.
+It’s one of the biggest pieces of Challenger found in the decades since the acciden t, according to Ciannilli, and the first remnant to be discovered since two fragments from the left wing washed ashore in 1996.

-Divers for a TV documentary crew first spotted the piece in March while seeking wreckage of a World War II plane.
-NASA recently verified through video that the piece was part of the shuttle that broke apart shortly after liftoff on Jan.
+Divers for a TV documentary first spotted the piece in March while looking for wreckage of a World War II plane.
+NASA verified through video a few months ago that the piece was part of the shuttle that broke apart shortly after liftoff on Jan.
 28, 1986.
 All seven on board were killed, including the first schoolteacher bound for space, Christa McAuliffe.

-The remnant is more than 15 feet by 15 feet (4.5 meters by 4.5 meters); it’s likely bigger because part of it is covered with sand.
-Because of the presence of square thermal tiles, it’s believed to be from the shuttle’s belly, officials said.
+The piece is more than 15 feet by 15 feet (4.5 meters by 4.5 meters); it’s likely bigger because part of it is covered with sand.
+Because there are square thermal tiles on the piece, it’s believed to be from the shuttle’s belly, Ciannilli said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.